delthan/downthon_AB/README.md

 name_of_tool is a simple Python script that can turn a folder of Markdown formatted files into a reasonable facsimile of a blog.
 It can serve as a simple, feature-light, flat file blogging platform, or could be used to convert a folder of text or markdown notes into a more organized format.

 name_of_tool is also my very first programming project.
 I am starting on my journey of learning to code and this is the project I picked as my first.
-The idea of a simple script that converted text files into a static blog came to me many years ago, back when new blogging platforms were all the rage, and it seemed like a good choice when I started thinking of options for a first project.
+I had the idea of a simple script that converted text files into a static blog many years ago, back when new blogging platforms were all the rage, and it seemed like a good choice when I started thinking of options for a first project.

 ## How do I use it?